Complete Guide to Dynamic Discounting

 - Suppliers can plan for standard discounts in their pricing

-- The static model limits the window for suppliers to request a discount
+- The static model limits the window in which suppliers can request a discount

 - The cost of the discount is a “take it or leave it” option for suppliers